isa-ulisboa/greends-dms-exercises/README.md

-# greends-dms-exercises
+# Master Green Data Science

+# Data Management and Storage

-Exercises to do in class/at home
+This respository contains the exercises to do in class/at home